 - for private individuals – the client is not a minor or an undischarged bankrupt, or

-- for private or public corporates – the client is not subject to any statutory management orders, in receivership or liquidation.
+- for private or public corporates – the client is a legal entity capable of holding land, and is not subject to any statutory management orders, in receivership or liquidation.

 Exercise care when an A&I form is signed under a power of attorney or by a Property Manager appointed by the Family Court.
 Due to the nature of powers of attorney and the risk of their misuse, some authorities given under a power of attorney are considered high risk.

 A bankrupt’s property vests in the Official Assignee (OA) at the point of adjudication.
 That vesting for land is effected by registration of a Transmission to the OA from the bankrupt.
 Note – a transfer cannot be made from the bankrupt directly to a third-party purchaser, even if that transfer purports to be from the bankrupt but signed by the OA.
 There must be a Transmission first.